 Admissions for Second Degree Applicants

-Second-bachelors’ degree students follow their plans of study that include a list of program coursework and other requirements leading up to FSEHD program admissions.
-The admissions requirements may mirror the undergraduate admissions but there are some differences.
+A second-degree student follows a plan of study, created with an advisor, that includes a list of program coursework and other requirements leading up to FSEHD program admission and program completion.
+The admissions requirements may mirror the undergraduate admissions but there will be differences.

 Requirements for Admission to Feinstein School Programs